Agent Class — Deep Dive¶

 ))

-# Calculator agent
+# Math agent

-graph.add_node("CALCULATOR", Agent(
+graph.add_node("MATH", Agent(

-system_prompt=[{"role": "system", "content": "You solve math problems."}],
+system_prompt=[{"role": "system", "content": "You solve math problems step by step."}],

 tool_node_name="TOOL"